Quantum Entanglement and Spectral Form Factor: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Pak Hang Chris Lau for the participation of the qubit model and also Su-Kuan Chu, Wu-Zhong Guo, Xing Huang, and Rong-Xin Miao for their useful discussions.
+We thank Pak Hang Chris Lau for his participation in the qubit model.
+We also thank Su-Kuan Chu, Wu-Zhong Guo, Xing Huang, and Rong-Xin Miao for their discussions.
 Chen-Te Ma would like to thank Nan-Peng Ma for his encouragement. \\